iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 \end{bmatrix}
 $$

-The Decomposition of the Symmetric Tridiaognal Factorizations asserts the following structures:
+Using the invertibility of the matrix $A$ and Cauchy Interlace Theorem, $T_k$ is invertible, we consider the LU decomposition of the symmetric tridiagonal matrix:

 $$
 T_k = L_k U_k =